Ylvauk/git-intro/readme.md

 Simply put, version control is a way of tracking *changes* made to a file or group of files over time.

-Git is a version control system (VCS).
+Git is a version control system.
 There are others, like Mercurial and SVN, but Git is the most popular and the most powerful.
+Git will track changes made to a group of files in a directory.
+Git users like ourselves can **commit** or save our changes and have access to a history of all the saves or **commits** that we have made.

 **Think, Pair, Share**

 > 5 min exercise, 5 min review

 Turn to the person next to you and discuss the questions below.
 After 5 minutes, we'll go over responses as a class.